kubedb/cli/docs/guides/mongodb/quickstart/quickstart.md

 ```

-If you would like to uninstall KubeDB operator, please follow the steps [here](/docs/setup/uninstall.md).

 ## Next Steps
 - [Snapshot and Restore](/docs/guides/mongodb/snapshot/backup-and-restore.md) process of MongoDB databases using KubeDB.
 - Take [Scheduled Snapshot](/docs/guides/mongodb/snapshot/scheduled-backup.md) of MongoDB databases using KubeDB.